Once they’ve finally gone through the long and difficult process of building their home studio…

 Either because they don’t have the right gear, they don’t have the right knowledge, or they’ve simply never even heard of it.

-And as a result, they wonder why their recordings sound so amateurish.
+And as a result, they wonder why their audio recordings sound so amateurish.

 To learn exactly how you can use stereo recording to get that polished pro sound, check out this post: